TACO-RL: Task Aware Prompt Compression Optimization with Reinforcement Learning: Introduction

 To illustrate the efficacy of our proposed method against state-of-the-art (SoTA) prompt compression methods, we conducted extensive experiments on three diverse and challenging tasks on open-source benchmark datasets: (a) text summarization on MeetingBank dataset; (b) question-answering tasks on Squad dataset and (c) code summarization on CodeSearchNet dataset.
-The empirical results across these tasks demonstrate that our RL-guided prompt compression method can improve the task performance by 8\% - 260\% over LLMLingua-2 and other benchmark approaches while ensuring same compression rate and inference cost or latency.
-To that end, our key contributions are as follows: \squishlist \item We propose an efficient \emph{task-aware} prompt compression model that leverages task specific reward signals to fine-tune base language models using on-policy RL (i.e., REINFORCE algorithm). \item We introduce a \emph{latency-aware} encoder based Transformer model for prompt compression that is aligned with task-specific objectives and leads to low inference cost. \item We conduct extensive experiments on three diverse tasks to evaluate the effectiveness of our proposed method and demonstrate that our TACO-RL method provides significant improvements over SoTA methods.
-We will open-source the code upon publication. \squishend
+The empirical results across these tasks demonstrate that our RL-guided prompt compression method can improve the task performance by 8\% - 189\% over LLMLingua-2 and other benchmark approaches while ensuring same compression rate and inference cost or latency.
+To that end, our key contributions are as follows: \begin{itemize} \item We introduce a \emph{latency-aware} encoder based Transformer model for prompt compression that is aligned with task-specific objectives and leads to low inference cost. \item We propose an efficient \emph{task-aware} prompt compression model that leverages task specific reward signals to fine-tune base language models using on-policy RL (i.e., REINFORCE algorithm). \item We conduct extensive experiments on three diverse tasks to evaluate the effectiveness of our proposed method and demonstrate that our TACO-RL method provides significant improvements over SoTA methods.
+We will open-source the code upon publication. \end{itemize}